 The Company is subject to capital adequacy requirements imposed by the Federal Reserve.
 In addition, the Banks are restricted by regulation from paying dividends in an amount in excess of the net earnings of the current year plus retained profits of the preceding two years.
-As of December 31, 2015, \$21.0 million of retained earnings were available for future dividends from FirstCNB and SHB to the Company.
+As of December 31, 2016, \$19.2 million of retained earnings were available for future dividends from FirstCNB to the Company.

 During a special meeting on July 16, 2014, First Citizens' shareholders voted on and approved the First Citizens Charter Amendment authorizing 1,000,000 shares in an additional class of common stock (Class A common stock) and a reclassification of First Citizens' outstanding common stock.
-Upon the filing of the First

-Citizens Charter Amendment on July 17, 2014, each share of First Citizens common stock outstanding immediately prior to such filing owned by a shareholder of record who owned between one and 299 shares of such common stock was, by virtue of the filing of the First Citizens Charter Amendment and without any action on the part of the holders, reclassified as Class A common stock, on the basis of one share of Class A common stock per each share of common stock so reclassified.
+Upon the filing of the First Citizens Charter Amendment on July 17, 2014, each share of First Citizens common stock outstanding immediately prior to such filing owned by a shareholder of record who owned between one and 299 shares of such common stock was, by virtue of the filing of the First Citizens Charter Amendment and without any action on the part of the holders, reclassified as Class A common stock, on the basis of one share of Class A common stock per each share of common stock so reclassified.
 In aggregate, 37,372 shares of common stock were reclassified to Class A common stock.
-Each share of First Citizens common stock outstanding immediately prior to the filing of the First Citizens Charter Amendment owned by a shareholder of record who owned 300 or more shares of such common stock was not reclassified and continued to be classified as common stock.
+Each share of First Citizens common stock outstanding immediately prior to the filing of the First Citizens common stock outstanding immediately prior to the filing of the First Citizens common stock outstanding immediately prior to the filing of the First Citizens common stock were reclassified to Class A common stock.
+Each share of First Citizens common stock outstanding immediately prior to the filing of the First Citizens common stock outstanding immediately prior to the filing of the First Citizens common stock was not reclassified and continued to be classified as common stock.
 The First Citizens common stock continues to have unlimited voting rights.
 The First Citizens Class A common stock has no voting rights, except as may be required by law.

-Accumulated Other Comprehensive Income (Loss) as of December 31, 2015 and 2014 was as follows (in thousands):
+Accumulated Other Comprehensive Income (Loss) as of December 31, 2016 and 2015 was as follows (in thousands):

-2015 2014 Unrealized gains (losses) on available-for-sale securities without other-than-temporary impairment, net of tax \$5,639 \$5,955 Unrealized losses on available-for-sale securities with other-than-temporary impairment, net of tax - - Total accumulated other comprehensive income (loss) \$5,639 \$5,955
+2016 2015 Unrealized gains (losses) on available-for-sale securities without other-than-temporary impairment, net of tax \$(1,551) \$5,639 Unrealized losses on available-for-sale securities with other-than-temporary impairment, net of tax - - Total accumulated other comprehensive income (loss) \$(1,551) \$5,639